yanw2/hello-kubernetes/.github/pull_request_template.md

 - [ ] Cluster
 - [ ] Documentation
 - [ ] Components - Istio
-- [ ] Components - Microservices Demo App
+- [ ] Components - Online Boutique Demo App

 ### Impact
 > What happens when this change is applied?
 What is the scope of the impact?